Shirochi-stack/Glossarion/README.md

 ## 💬 Acknowledgments

 Built with ❤️ using OpenAI & Gemini APIs.
-Designed with translators, for translators.
+Designed with ChatGPT.
 GUI and logic heavily assisted by [ChatGPT].

 ---